coralproject/talk/docs/source/integrating/authentication.md

 * [Facebook](/talk/plugin/talk-plugin-facebook-auth/)
 * [Google](/talk/plugin/talk-plugin-google-auth/)

+_FAQ: Can I create a Twitter auth plugin?_
+This is currently not possible because Talk uses passport.js which does not support Twitter's oAuth2 requirements.

 ## Custom Token Integration

 You can integrate Talk with any authentication service to enable single sign-on